 In both of these cases, telecom billing systems are going to need to be much more flexible than they are today, and they will need to have adaptive business logic to enable rapid creation of completely new services, with new technologies.

-Want to know more about how Ericsson Revenue Manager is leveraging 5G to transform the taxi business?
+Want to know more about how Ericsson Revenue Manager is transforming telecom billing systems to leverage 5G to the taxi business?